 John is the co-founder of ICFAR (an ‘Injury Clinic for Asylum Seekers and Refugees’) in Western Sydney where he volunteers regularly.
 Other clinical interests include exercise prescription and health promotion through education and lifestyle change and preventing burn-out.
 John holds a holistic view of health – looking at body, mind and spirit as essential parts of our being.
 John is a Conjoint Lecturer at the University of New South Wales, Sydney, Australia, where he teaches medical and exercise physiology students.

 In 2000, John was awarded the Australian Sports Medal for Sports Medicine by the Prime Minister and Governor General of Australia.
-He also acts as a medical consultant for the Australian Professional Golfers’ Association (PGA).
-In 2012 John was nominated as a ‘community leader’ and completed a community awareness (CAPP) course with NSW Police.
+In 2012 he was nominated as a ‘community leader’ and completed a community awareness (CAPP) course with NSW Police.